Judge Advocate General FAQs

 Judge advocates typically function in a wide variety of practice areas, often rotating through several areas during their service commitments.
 The type of law you practice may vary based on service branch, assignment, and geographic location.

 - Air Force: “Judge Advocates are involved with issues concerning discipline and criminal law; claims for and against the government; legal assistance; and other areas such as environmental and real property law, civil law, international law, operational law and labor law.”

-- Army: “[Judge advocates] primarily focus on the areas of criminal law, legal assistance, civil/administrative law, labor/employment law, international/operational law and contract/fiscal law.”
+- Army: “[Judge advocates] primarily focus on the areas of criminal law, legal assistance, civil/administrative law, labor/employment law, international/operational law and contract/fiscal law, and medical law.”